 The terrain on the Mount Vernon Trail is fairly flat and an easy bike ride.
-The path passes though Old Town Alexandria where it requires riding on the street with vehicle traffic.
-At the northern end at Roosevelt Island, you can cross the footbridge and head west on the Custis Trail which connects to the W&OD Trail, a 45 mile rail trail through Northern Virginia.
+The path passes through Old Town Alexandria where it requires riding on the street with vehicle traffic.
+At the northern end of Roosevelt Island, you can cross the footbridge and head west on the Custis Trail which connects to the W&OD Trail, a 45-mile rail trail through Northern Virginia.
 South of the Woodrow Wilson Bridge, the last mile has a pretty good climb heading toward Mount Vernon.

 Lyndon Baines Johnson Memorial Grove - The memorial is set in a grove of trees and 15 acres of gardens along the George Washington Memorial Parkway.